toggledbits/luaxp/README.md

 ## Known Issues ##

-As of version 0.9.2, the following are known issues or enhancement that are currently being considered:
+As of version 0.9.7, the following are known issues or enhancement that are currently being considered:

-* Variables defined in the evaluation context can be read by the evaluator, but there is no facility to change values or create new variables during expression evaluation (i.e. there is not assignment operation/statement).
-The "=" operator is currently used for equality comparison, but this may change in future and you are advised not to use it for comparisons. [repository issue #3](https://github.com/toggledbits/luaxp/issues/3)
+None

 ## Bug Reports and Contributions ##